 API's version of A Christmas Carol was produced and first aired on Australian television in 1969.
 It was directed by legendary animator Zoran Janjic.
 Zoran Janjic began his career at Zagreb Film, the well known Croatian animation studio.
 In 1960 he emigrated to Australia and he went to work for API.
 At API Mr. Janjic directed Arthur!
 And the Square Knights of the Round Table.
 He also served as a background artist on episodes of the 1966 animated version of The Lone Ranger, an American series produced by Format Films which aired on CBS Saturday mornings from 1966 to 1968.
 After he directed A Christmas Carol, he would go onto direct other entries in Family Classic Tales.
 In the Seventies he became the head of Hanna-Barbera's Australian division, and he served as a producer on such Hanna-Barbera series as The New Scooby Doo Movies and Wait Until Your Father Gets Home.
 In the Eighties he started his own company, Zap Productions, which produced animation for commercials in Australia.

 API's adaptation of A Christmas Carol also featured impressive voice talent.
 Ron Haddrick was the voice of Scrooge.
 The actor had appeared in television adaptations of The Taming of the Shrew and The Tempest, and he also appeared in such Australian series The Stranger and The Hunter.
 He would go onto appear in the shows The Lost Islands and Home and Away, as well as the movie Quigley Down Under (1980).
-Bruce Montague played the voice of the ghost of Bob Marley and the Ghost of Christmas Present, as well as a various incidental voices.
+Bruce Montague played the voice of the ghost of Bob Marley and the Ghost of Christmas Present, as well as various incidental voices.
 He appeared on the TV show Crane and guest starred on The Saint and The Baron.
 He went onto appear on the shows The Link Men, Fair Ground!, and Butterflies, as well as such movies as Sextet (1976) and George and Mildred (1980).
 John Llewellyn provided the voice of Bob Cratchit and the Ghost of Christmas Past.
 He had appeared in the films The Vanquished and Long John Silver, as well as the TV shows Consider Your Verdict and Hunter.
 He would go onto appear on the shows Division 4, Homicide, and Juliet Bravo.

-Given the talent involved in API's adaptation of A Christmas Carol, it should be no surprise that holds up well today, particularly for television animation.
+Given the talent involved in API's adaptation of A Christmas Carol, it should be no surprise that it holds up well today, particularly for television animation.
 While not on the level of a feature film, it is still well ahead of the limited animation of the average American, Saturday morning cartoon of the Sixties.
 Zoran Janjic did a very good job of directing the television special, with his use of light and shadow being particularly impressive at times.
 Perhaps the best part of API's adaptation of A Christmas Carol may be its backgrounds.
 These are not the sparse backgrounds of Saturday morning cartoons or even animated television specials of the era, but lavish backgrounds the evoke Victorian London quite well.
 Running only around fifty minutes, API's version of A Christmas Carol does omit portions of the novel, but for the most part it is very faithful to the novel, down to using dialogue straight from Charles Dickens.

 API's adaptation of A Christmas Carol, as well as the rest of Family Classic Tales would make their way to the United States.
 Jack Thinnes, Media Director at Sive Advertising in Cincinnati, Ohio saw a two minute demo of API's adaptation of A Christmas Carol.
 This led him to think that a series of animated special that adapted literary classics might be suitable for his client, toy manufacturer Kenner.
 The result was Famous Classic Tales, which aired on CBS on Saturday and Sunday afternoons, as well as the early evening on weekdays, usually around holidays such as Thanksgiving, Christmas, and the 4th of July.
 Famous Classic Tales ran on CBS throughout the Seventies and into the early Eighties.
 The very first entry in the Australian Family Classic Tales and the American Famous Classic Tales (very nearly Family Classic Tales under a different name), A Christmas Carol, proved to have a bit of longevity on American television.
 It ran for 15 years on CBS.
 After the run on CBS, Famous Classic Tales were syndicated to stations across the United States, so that API's A Christmas Carol would have a long run after leaving the broadcast network.